HingeAssembler/HINGE/README.md

 In the prune step, if `ecoli.mapping.json` exists, the output `graphml` file will contain the information of ground truth.

 ### drawing alignment graphs and mapping graphs
-Draw a read, for example 60947, and output figure to `sample` folder:
+Draw a read, for example 60947, and output figure to `sample` folder (need plus 1 as LAshow counts from 1):

 ```
 draw2.py ecoli ecoli.las 60948 sample 100